 Not to be confused with Shed, or Shed Of The Dead, writer/director Frank Sabatella’s debut feature The Shed is one we’ve been hearing about since last year.
 It recently made its premiere at Stiges and its North American debut at this year’s Brooklyn Horror Film Festival.

-A tale of high school bullying and revenge recast as a monster movie The Shed has garnered some positive attention.
+A tale of high school bullying and revenge recast as a monster movie, The Shed has garnered some positive attention.
 Horror films with messages attached to them have a spotty track record.
-To often they can’t find the balance between scary and serious.
+Too often, they can’t find the balance between scary and serious.
 Is it deserving of that praise?

 Not as appealing to the eye are The Shed’s vampires.
 They’re never called that, but it’s obvious that’s what they are.
 There’s even a stake worked into the opening titles.
 They reminded me a bit of the ones from 30 Days Of Night with their ruthless nature, incredible strength and a mouth full of shark-like teeth.

 The bullying angle works as a subplot.
 It helps drive the story while making a point, but never becomes the film’s main focus.
 The final act drops it entirely in favor of a more conventional plotline.
 And that’s as it should be.
 The Shed says what it needs to say then ends on a tense, and occasionally funny, note.

 The Shed is scheduled for release in theaters and on VOD and Digital HD on Nov15th by RLJE Films.